 I returned to the Our Melting Pot immediately after the tour.
-It was already passed 5PM so I expected the power to be up.
+It was already past five in the afternoon, so I expected the power to be up.
 By the way, electricity in El Nido is available only from 02:00PM to 06:00AM.
 But when I reached the hostel, the place was dark and sultry.
-The reason (they gave) was, there’s a Municipal activity so the electricity of some residents and select commercial establishments are cut to funnel the power supply to the activity grounds.
-Our Melting Pot was one of the select few to be cut out of such important utility.
+The reason [they gave] was, there’s a Municipal activity so the electricity of some residents and select commercial establishments are cut to channel the power supply to the activity grounds.
+Our Melting Pot was one of those select few.

 Using my phone’s flash light, I was able to take a shower and change clothes.
-They said the lights will return by 11PM so I went out to have my dinner.
-I also tried the Banana-Condensada crepe of Belle Île and it tasted really good.
+They said the lights would return by 11PM, so I went out to have my dinner.
+I also tried the Banana-Condensada crepe of Belle Île.
+It tasted really good.

-I returned an hour earlier than the expected time for the power to return.
+I returned an hour to the hostel around 10PM.
 I was dog-tired already so I tried to endure the heat trying to sleep.
 It wasn’t a success, hence, I ended up waiting for that elusive cool air from the window-type inverter.
-The owner visited us from time to time to check us and offered to take us to any hostels available in town.
-It was just a hassle to repack our stuff so we declined.
-Then later, he offered refund to those who already paid their accommodation.
+The owner visited us from time to time to check us, and offered to take us to any hostels available in town.
+It was just a hassle to repack our stuff, so we declined.
+Then later, he offered a refund to those who already paid their accommodation.
 He also approached me and told me that I don’t need to pay mine.
 Yay!
 That was again free.

 I took the 09:00AM bus to Puerto Princesa and arrived in the city after 6 hours.

-It was my first time in El Nido and it was pretty memorable even though I was just alone (technically, not).
+It was my first time in El Nido and it was memorable, even though I traveled alone.
 Captain Jones, his son, Mel, Arrel, Nizah, and Gymland were just few of the interesting people I met and had a fun with during that trip.